tpgmartin/tpgmartin.github.io/_posts/2017-11-14-tdding-a-simple-knn-classifier.md

 * Initialise variables to keep track of the smallest distance and corresponding index for the row in the training data
 * Then iterate through the training data
-* For given row in training data find the distance between that row and `X_test`
+* For a given row in training data find the distance between that row and `X_test`
-* If newly calculated distance is smaller than current smallest distance then then update both the smallest distance and the corresponding index
+* If the newly calculated distance is smaller than current smallest distance then update both the smallest distance and the corresponding index
-* Having gone through all the training data, return the label corresponding closest index
+* Having gone through all the training data, return the label corresponding to the closest index

 The final piece of the puzzle is how we will calculate the distance between two rows, which as we said above with be given by the Euclidean distance.
 Rather than do this from scratch we will import the `distance` module from the SciPy library.
-Putting this all together we should get the following.
+Putting this altogether we should get the following.

 {% highlight python %}
 # main.py